 3. Resistance Training, 10 weeks & 4 Phases: Cycling Specific

 Adaptation > Hypertrophy > Strength > Power with the last two phases coupled to on the bike neuromuscular work.
-Anyone can lift weights but our 10 week cycling specific resistance training program is speed specific and therefore effective for improving power output on the bike.
+Anyone can lift weights but remember that our 10-week cycling specific resistance program is speed specific and therefore effective for improving power output on the bike.
 We also use this time to work on muscle imbalances, core strength and flexibility.

 4. Advanced Aerobic Endurance: “Base”: building a “Hemi-Powered Aerobic Engine”